-Scrappy Coco shouldn’t only be remembered because of his bush and testicles and the fact that he’s giving every senior citizen one good favor- a free sex service after the haircut.
+Scrappy Coco shouldn’t only be remembered because of his bush and testicles and the fact that he’s giving every senior citizen one good favour- a free sex service after the haircut.
 The Zohan has his own propaganda- Lather.
 Rinse.
 Save the world.

-Here are some of my reasons why Scrappy Coco should not just be the older women’s hero.
+Here are some of the reasons why Scrappy Coco should not just be the older women’s hero.

 Scrappy Coco doesn’t want to fight anymore, the only thing he wants is to work for Paul Mitchell, cut hair and please the senior citizens.

 Scrappy Coco has the balls to tell his fellowmen that he is tired about the never-ending war between the Israelites and the Palestinians- that he doesn’t want to get connected to more bombings and killings.
 He is an inspiration to all the soldiers in the world who use drugs, undergo methadone detox and other psychiatric proceedings after facing trauma in the battlefields.
 He aspires to make the world silky smooth.

 Scrappy Coco proves to the world that we can still live together in the same street or house even if we belong to different races.

 Scrappy Coco teaches every man that having a penis also means making every girl happy, even if she’s fifty years older than you.